June 28, 2025

 Yes, your sweetie might be cranky.
 Here’s how to help you both get through this.

 If your spouse or another family member is trying to quit smoking cigarettes, that’s great news.
-This will almost immediately improve your loved one’s health.
+Going smoke-free is a big step toward better health.

 But quitting can be tough, thanks to the symptoms of withdrawing from nicotine, the addictive substance in cigarettes.
 As you’ve probably noticed, common withdrawal symptoms include irritability, anxiety, depression, difficulty sleeping and increased appetite.
 Did we mention irritability?